TwistSLAM++: Fusing multiple modalities for accurate dynamic semantic SLAM: TwistSLAM++: Multimodal object tracking

 \subsection{Dynamic Bundle Adjustment}

 In TwistSLAM \cite{gonzalez2022twistslam} the bundle adjustment is used to refine all object and camera poses as well as all static and dynamic point positions.
 Furthermore it links consecutive poses so that their twists follow a constant velocity model.
 Doing so dynamic points are used to improve camera pose estimation.
-In our BA we follow a similar approach but
+In our new BA we improve upon \cite{gonzalez2022twistslam} by adding new regularization terms, taking into account LiDAR scans processed in three ways: using a 3D object detection network, an iterative closest point algorithm and a deep signed distance function fitting.

 Our bundle adjustment cost function can be written as follows:

 where $e_{stat}^{i,j}$ is the classical static reprojection error:

 $e_{dyna}^{i,j}$ is a dynamic reprojection error: